Acts Chapter 13 Summary

 Discussion Questions for Acts, Chapter 13

 2. In what ways does the church in Antioch exemplify a model of sending and supporting missionaries?
-How can modern churches emulate this example in their missions efforts?
+How can modern churches emulate this example in their mission efforts?

 3. How does the narrative in Acts 13 illustrate the importance of being sensitive to the leading of the Holy Spirit in ministry and missions?
 How can we cultivate a greater awareness of the Spirit's guidance in our own lives and churches?